State Tax Service under the Ministry of the Economy (Azerbaijan): Current State Tax Service

-On October 23, 2019, the State Tax Service has been established under the Ministry of Economy of Azerbaijan based on the Decree of the President of Azerbaijan on expanding the functions and structure of the Ministry of Economy.
+On October 23, 2019, the State Tax Service was established under the Ministry of Economy of Azerbaijan based on the Decree of the President of Azerbaijan on expanding the functions and structure of the Ministry of Economy.

-On May 12, 2020, by the decree of the President Ilham Aliyev the regulations on the State tax service were approved.
+On May 12, 2020, by the decree of the President Ilham Aliyev the regulations on the State Tax Service were approved.

-On July 3, 2020, Ilham Aliyev has signed a decree on the amendments to the Regulation on the State Tax Service under the Ministry of Economy of Azerbaijan.
+On July 3, 2020, Ilham Aliyev signed a decree on the amendments to the Regulation on the State Tax Service under the Ministry of Economy of Azerbaijan.

 On May 6, 2021 Orkhan Nazarli has been appointed to the post of head of the State Tax Service under the Ministry of Economy of Azerbaijan.

 Duties

 In accordance with the directions of activity defined by the statute of the State Tax Service, the duties of the service are as follows: